paelian/predix-navseed-serverside/README.md

 For the most part, the navseed application follows what most developers would consider a standard express NodeJS application: there is a server/app.js file that manages the setup and execution cycle of the web server, including routes, sessions, and other server side features.

-The application makes use of an auto-routing snippet built in to the "app.js" file, where .js files suffixed with "Router.js" present in the `/server/controllers` subfolder are themselves registered as routes.
+This application makes use of an auto-routing snippet built in to the "app.js" file, where .js files suffixed with "Router.js" present in the `/server/controllers` subfolder are themselves registered as routes.

 ![alt text](/README.img/README%20(4).png "Auto-routing for Express in app.js")